Online Harms: Sextortion

 If someone is threatening to share your nude image or video, there is help:

-- DO NOT comply with the threat.
-In other words, never pay money and never send additional nudes.
+- DO NOT give in to threats.
+So, never pay money and never send additional nudes.
 Do NOT give in to threats.
 In the thousands of cases Cybertip.ca has seen, responding makes the harassment worse.
-If you’ve already paid money, check to see if it has been collected and, if not, quickly cancel the payment.
+If you’ve already paid money, check to see if it has been collected.
+If it hasn’t - quickly cancel the payment.

 How we can help:

 - Go to NeedHelpNow.ca if you are seeking guidance on what to do next.

 - Report to Cybertip.ca.
-Concerns involving sextortion are forwarded to police.
+All concerns about sextortion are also forwarded to police.

-- In many cases, we reach out to services like Instagram and Snapchat to intervene in real-time to get the extorters’ accounts disabled.
+- In many cases, we reach out to services like Instagram and Snapchat to intervene in the moment to help get the sextorters’ accounts disabled.

-- Cybertip.ca staff work closely with the Support Services team to assist youth in crisis and help the youth/family through the incident.
+- Cybertip.ca staff work closely with our support services team to assist youth in crisis and help you and your family through the incident.